stephencweiss/stephencharlesweiss.com/content/blog/2019-09-15/compression-tar-vs-zip-vs-rar-vs-gz.md

 What are the differences between a `.zip`, `.tar`, `.gz`., and `.rar`?

-It turns out it’s both a lot and a little.
+It turns out it's both a lot and a little.

 Some basics: